shehreendheda/katacoda-scenarios/logsintrov2/managelogs/step2.md

     The sections **Name this Archive** and **(Optional) Tags** also expand automatically.
 These have default settings that you can change.
 You can click the questions marks next to fields to learn more about them.

-    Because you haven't filled in the cloud storage requirement, you can't click Save.
-That's alright!
-Click **Cancel**.
+    Because you haven't filled in the cloud storage requirement, the Save option is grayed out.
+Click **Cancel** to close the editor.

-If you were able to save this archive, you'd be redirected to the Archives list with the new Archive listed, like in the example below.
+3. If you had been able to save the archive, you would be redirected to the Archives list with the new Archive listed, like in the example below.

     [image]

+Once you've created Archives, you can "rehydrate" them using Rehydrate from Archives.
+Log Rehydration\* allows you to recall log events from an Archive so that you can analyze and investigate them in Datadog.
+\*Log Rehydration is a trademark of Datadog, Inc.